marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

         body: >-
           We belive that every experience has a transformative potential that could open the mind of anyone involved in it.
-This is why Apical promotes social  and enviromental initiatives.
-Apical offers to each of its partners the opportunity to involve their  community having a positive footprint.
+This is why Apical promotes social and environmental initiatives.
+Apical offers to each of its partners the opportunity to involve their community in having a positive footprint.
 Direct actions, volunteering and  economical
-          contributions: who choose Apical has different methods to be  a part of our movement.
+          contributions: who choose Apical has different methods of being a part of our movement.
         greyBg: true
-        title: Why we do social impact
+        title: Why do we do social impact
       it:
         body: >-
           Siamo convinti che ogni esperienza abbia un potenziale trasformativo